paul-ollis/vim-vpe/docs/guide/buffers.rst

 Vim provides buffer variables (:vim:`buffer-variable`) as a mechanism to associate arbitrary information with a given buffer.
-These are available using the `Buffer.vars` property, but VPE provides an alternative that can be more convenient: the |store()|.
+These are available using the "Buffer_vars" property, but VPE provides an alternative that can be more convenient: the |store()|.
 Each entry in the buffer's store is a `Struct` and is accessed by name.